 - Contributions grow free of federal and Pennsylvania income taxes;

-- No income tax is paid on account growth when used for qualified expenses; and
+- No income tax is paid on account withdrawals when used for qualified expenses; and

 - Gift and inheritance tax benefits.